davalapar/redisn/README.md

 ### Prefixing

 - [ ] String or Function key prefixing
-- [ ] String or Function pubsub event prefixing
+- [ ] String or Function PUBSUB event prefixing

 ### Extensibility

-- [ ] Build custom Hooks to extend/provide functionality
+- [ ] Build custom Hooks/Plugins to extend/provide functionality
 - [ ] Advanced custom LUA scripting functionality
-- [ ] Human friendly PUBSUB, losely based on node's Event Emitter API
+- [ ] Human friendly PUBSUB, loosely based on node's Event Emitter API

 `Features list is WIP.
 Make an issue for any other features you'd like to see.`